Kyushu with Teenagers Itinerary: A Family Travel Plan for Active Older Kids (2026)

 Food for teens — Kyushu hits

-• Tonkotsu ramen: Fukuoka classic; pick a famous shop with line
+• Tonkotsu ramen: Fukuoka classic; pick a famous shop with a line

 • Kurobuta shabu-shabu: Kagoshima black pork — teens cook their own